jmaloon/overhaul-front-end-test/README.md

 * Your solution could work with a handful of items or a lot of items
 * Long items and short items should work harmoniously
 * Responsive and works in various browsers
+* Make it accessible
+* Describe improvement opportunities when you conclude

 ### Other Notes ###